Skip to Content Skip to Primary Navigation Skip to Search

 Dates of interest

-6. Venus and Saturn close in morning sky
+1. Moon, Mars and Jupiter close in the morning sky

 Planets to look for